NeuroTechX/ntx_slack_archive/introductions.md

  >Hey there!
 I'm Nevicia.
 I'm a doctoral student in psychiatry at McGill University.
 I study the neuropsychology of human decision-making and its impact on risk-taking.
 I'm interested in learning more about neurotech and deep learning and how I can contribute my expertise to these and other similar fields!

+7/21/2017 3:56 PM

+ **davidevaleriani** :

+ >Hey nfc93, welcome to NTX.
+I also work on decision making, but mainly from a BCI perspective.
+Can you share a bit more information about your research (e.g., papers)?